Nicola17/Nicola17.github.io/index.md

 =======================

 I'm a PhD student in the [Computer Graphics & Visulization](https://graphics.tudelft.nl/) group at Delft University of Technology.
-I'm supervised by [Prof. Anna Vilanova](https://graphics.tudelft.nl/anna-vilanova/) and my Promotor is [Prof. Elmar Eisemann](http://graphics.tudelft.nl/~eisemann/).
+I'm supervised by [Prof. Anna Vilanova](https://graphics.tudelft.nl/anna-vilanova/), my promotor (doctoral advisor) is [Prof. Elmar Eisemann](http://graphics.tudelft.nl/~eisemann/) and [Prof. Boudewijn P.F.
+Lelieveldt](https://www.lumc.nl/org/radiologie/medewerkers/1008040000252222) is my co-promotor.
 My research interest is mainly oriented towards the application of Machine Learning algorithms, in particular Manifold Learning and Deep Learning, in a Visual Analytics context.
 I'm also interest in 3D Scanning Technologies and Computational Geometry.

 I'm familiar with different programming languages and technologies.
 I generally work in C++/CUDA for performance reasons, however I'm familiar also with Python, JavaScript and Matlab.
 I strongly believe that high-quality code is of main importance also in academia.